A new book shows why the super-rich in India must strive to alleviate poverty and reduce inequality

 As India has been witnessing a “super-rich boom” at a staggering rate alongside China and Brazil, the need to ask the question of what do India’s super-rich owe to the poor warrants a deparochial framework; one that addresses West-centrism and reassess the theoretical foundations of agency, culpability and duties in the global poverty debate.
 Such a deparochial framework cannot be fruitfully achieved through “withdrawalist scholarship” that endorses intellectual disengagement from Western and global theorisations.

-A much alternative would be to “critically depart” from the so-called Western theorisations of global justice and duties of the super-rich.
+A much better alternative would be to “critically depart” from the so-called Western theorisations of global justice and duties of the super-rich.
 The latter approach offers more plausible and constructive modes of tackling parochialism in purportedly global theories.

 A decade ago, Neera Chandhoke posed a very provocative question in response to cosmopolitan theorist Thomas Pogge’s seminal work on the theme: Do those of us who live in India have any kind of duty towards the poor?
 In essence, Chandhoke unravels two kinds of agency questions in the developing world: the agency of the poor and the agency of the affluent.
 The mainstream theorists of global justice focus exclusively on the first construal of agency and wholly ignore the second.
 The analytical difference between the two kinds of agencies is arguably very crucial for fleshing out the culpability of the super-rich for systemic poverty in the developing world.
 Plutocrats, as national and transnational actors, are a part of the economic structure that shapes the destiny of the vast majority of people, especially the poor.
 In a deparochial framework of global justice, the location of agents in the global distribution of wealth, power and resources is integral to the determination of duties of global justice.